 Once again the city of Minneapolis will be opening up their doors to the public.
 Did you attend the Doors Open Minneapolis last time it happened a few years ago?

 We are excited to see it return and with more amazing places to visit, put this event on your calendar to attend.

-The city of Minneapolis will be opening up their doors to the public during the weekend of May 18-19.
+This year it takes place May 13-14.
 It’s a chance to check out buildings in the city of Minneapolis that are architecturally, culturally, or socially significant.
 The Doors Open event is free and gives everyone the rare opportunity to see areas and buildings we might not normally see.

 - PLUS sooo many more

-A few more details and how and why this event is taking place:
+A few more details from Doors Open Minneapolis about how and why this event is taking place: